Validark/Accelerated-Zig-Parser/README.md

 In the last few days, I have:

 - Replaced the SWAR movmask algorithm with one significantly better on typical hardware.
-Before, we were using an algorithm which for 64 bit operand `a` would basically do: `(@as(u128, a) * b) >> 64`.
-Now, we can stay within the lower 64 bits, so no widening is necessary.
+Before, we were using [an algorithm from Wojciech Muła](http://0x80.pl/articles/scalar-sse-movmask.html) which for 64 bit operand `a` would basically do: `(@as(u128, x) * constant) >> 64`.
+Now, we can stay within the lower 64 bits by concentrating the target bits in the most significant byte, so no widening is necessary.
 This is really good for basically every machine I could find info on for the difference between `mulhi` vs `mul`.
     ```
     Example with 32 bit integers:
     We want to concentrate the upper bits of each byte into a single nibble.